 Research on Southeast Asian Buddhist Chant, Literature, and Manuscripts

 I received a BA in Religious Studies from Stanford and a PhD in Buddhist Studies from UC Berkeley, where my dissertation focused on Cambodian chanting manuscripts.
+I also completed postdocs in the Department of Thai at Chulalongkorn University and the Ho Center for Buddhist Studies at Stanford University.
 This website provides access to my publications as well as audio recordings, media appearances, syllabi, and digital tools.

 Photo by Lan Le